 Learn more about the myth that bad decisions are most often made by bad leaders

 Let’s take an example.
-You know, tragically, the Vietnam War may be an example of the escalation of commitment.
-As you might recall, or you might have read about in the history books, the Vietnam War was not an instance where we sort of went in completely into a battle, into a war, all at once.
-Instead, we sort of dipped our toe in.
-We started out by sending advisors to South Vietnam; we then begin to introduce troops into combat there, and over time we added more and more troops and escalated our commitment.
+Tragically, the Vietnam War may be an example of the escalation of commitment.
+As you might have read about in the history books, the Vietnam War was not an instance where America went in completely into a war all at once.
+Instead, the US sort of dipped its toe in.
+We began by sending advisors to South Vietnam; then we started to introduce troops into combat there, and over time, we added more and more troops and escalated our commitment.
 We gradually kept increasing our involvement, despite a series of very poor results.
 One would argue, drawing on prospect theory, that perhaps we kept pouring more resources into the war because we framed the situation in terms of a loss.
-Thus, we had a propensity to take more and more risk to try to dig out of the loss position.
+Thus, we had a propensity to take more risks to try to dig out of the loss position.

 Organizations act very rigidly when they’re faced with threats, and they act much more flexibly and adaptively if they frame those same situations as opportunities.